daveyarwood/blog.djy.io/src/_drafts/why-im-rewriting-alda-in-go-and-kotlin.md

 > comfortable using it as the backbone of Alda.
 (Besides, I've just spent two
 > years rewriting Alda in Go.
 I'm not in any hurry to rewrite it again!)

-So, I had made the decision to rewrite Alda with a primary goal of simplifying the architecture so that most of the work was happening in the client, and I'd decided that I was alright with writing it in a language other than Clojure.
 Because I was moving everything into the client, and startup time and performance are both super important, it became imperative that I rewrite the client in a low(-ish) level programming language, one that could produce native executables on every platform (at least Windows, macOS and Linux) that start up instantly and run fast.

-Go is by no means my favorite language (that's a topic for another time!), but it proved to be a good pragmatic choice because out of the options that I tested (which also included Rust and Crystal), I found Go to be the easiest way to create 100% static, cross-platform executables with minimal effort.
+Go is by no means my favorite language (I could say more about what I don't like about Go, but that's a topic for another time!), but it proved to be a good pragmatic choice because out of the options that I tested, which also included Rust and Crystal, Go was the only language that allowed me to create 100% static, cross-platform executables without having to jump through a bunch of hoops.

 I also ended up using Kotlin to write the Alda v2 "player" process, a new background process that listens for low-level instructions sent by the Go client